 We learn through knowing when to give help and when to withhold it for someone’s highest good.
 It may even necessitate cutting ties or separating oneself from a person you love in order that they have a clear field of information to make the needed choice.
 That’s the kind of discernment that offers a chance to turn mere theory into practice.
-It requires us to make a judgement based not on what we like or makes us feel wanted, but what is best for another’s highest good.
-And we certainly cannot determine the needs of another by assuming that assistance based on our own personal beliefs is what’s required.
+It requires us to make a judgement based not on what we like or what makes us feel wanted, but what is best for another’s highest good.
+And we certainly cannot determine the needs of another based on our own personal beliefs and assumptions.
 Beliefs are primarily a source of our own survival mechanisms thus wholly unreliable for solving another’s problems quite apart from discriminating between what is operating – soul struggle or an inherent path to self-service.

 A key to discovering who is genuinely asking and who is genuinely giving is to discern whether there is any kind of emotional manipulation on the part of both.
 A genuine kind of assistance or “tough love” could be just what the person needs to access his own latent capacity to self-heal or regulate.
 That’s not only wise, it is also essential if your very soul is under threat.

-Many who assist people claim “they know best” or that their badge of altruism is in fact rather pathological and defines their purpose rather than the best interests of the person they are busy “helping.”
+Many who assist people claim “they know best” despite their badge of altruism defining their own desires rather than the best interests of the person they are busy “helping.”
 Similarly, the apparent “victim” can manipulate with all kinds of pity-me ploys to extract the energy s/he requires to continue in the same state of dysfunction without any effort on their part.
-By not associating with such people we may conserve and protect our energy thus directing it for inner work so that it may be used with precision in relation to soomeon who is sincerely asking and someone else who is merely seeking energy and the reinforcement of their passive state.
+By not associating with such people we may conserve and protect our energy thus directing it for inner work so that it may be used with precision in relation to someone who is sincerely asking as opposed to another who is merely seeking energy and the reinforcement of their passive state.

-It is always said that love is all you need, love heals all and love is the answer to all ills and problems.
+It is always said that “love is all you need”, “love heals all” and “love is the answer” to all ills and problems.
 But unless you have the knowledge from attention, discernment and perspicacity to know what love really is then it amounts, at best a platitude, at worst a lie to yourself and the world from which no serious self-development can take place.
 Knowledge comes before love and most assuredly before personal opinion that mimics truth.
-And the only way to gain knowledge and thus discernment is to study, research, analyse and examine the reality in which we are immersed – even if it means you have to leave all those cherished beliefs and self-concepts behind.
+And the only way to gain knowledge and thus discernment is to study, research, analyse and examine the reality in which we are immersed in order to live the principles of discovery.
+If it means we have to leave all those cherished beliefs and self-concepts behind – that’ all part of the process.
 Ideally, this must take place in a network so that our interpretative errors can be pointed out to us because it’s all too easy to deceive ourselves or be deceived by others.

 The more we nourish ourselves on sources of energy that align to Being or make decisions based on seeing reality as it really is, the more we will build our inner strength, resilience and self-reliance when confronted with the many influences which can easily put us back to sleep.
 The soul can grow.
 But not without persistent bloody effort and the frequent pain that accompanies any birth from darkness into light.
 And you can be sure that when you attempt to use your perceptions properly a natural reaction of Official Culture will seek to suppress, divert and keep you compliant.
 Then disintegrations surely come, hopelessness and the Dark Night of the Soul.